andrewgkew/kong-ai-auto-rollback/README.md

 Once you have logged in you will need to create a TOKEN so that the agent can access the APIs.
 This is done by creating System Accounts:

-1. Navigate to Organization on the right hand side
+1. Navigate to Organization on the left hand side
 2. Click System Accounts -> Create one
 3. Click Manage Tokens on the top right
 4. Create a new token and copy the token